antorguez95/CVD_risk_and_TL/README.md

-# Using Transfer Learning and Machine Learning to design Cardiovascular Diseases risk calculators
+# Using Transfer Learning and Machine Learning to design a Cardiovascular Diseases risk calculator

 ## What's in this repository?